gitana/alpaca/README.md

 Alpaca is an open-source project licensed under Apache 2.0.
 It is actively developed and maintained by
 <a href="https://www.cloudcms.com">Cloud CMS</a>.
-<a href="https://www.alpacajs.org/contact.html">Enterprise support is available</a> for your live deployments.
+<a href="https://www.alpacajs.org/contact.html">Enterprise support is available</a> for your production deployments.

 ## Project Home Page